 Disseminating information and fostering awareness are essential to effective emergency response and crime prevention.
-The college strives, without significant delay, to inform the college community about potentially dangerous situations and major incidents involving crimes against persons and property so they may take measures to avoid potential harm.
+The university strives, without significant delay, to inform the college community about potentially dangerous situations and major incidents involving crimes against persons and property so they may take measures to avoid potential harm.
 Crime information is disseminated weekly via the student newspaper and by the director of Security Services at Safety Committee meetings.
-Emergency alerts/warnings can be communicated immediately via an outdoor loud speaker system and a campus mass emergency notification system with voice, text and email capabilities.
+Emergency alerts/warnings can be communicated immediately via an outdoor loud speaker system and a campus mass emergency notification system with voice, text, and email capabilities.
 On-duty Security staff have authority to send emergency notifications.

 Campus emergency communication systems (outdoor loudspeakers and voice/text/e-mail) are tested monthly by Security staff.
-At the beginning of each semester, the college schedules and practices a campus-wide emergency drill.
+At the beginning of each semester, the university schedules and practices a campus-wide emergency drill.
 Prior to the drill, the campus community is reminded about posted emergency response procedures.

 Campus emergency response plans are posted at www.pugetsound.edu/emergency.
-The college has a designated Emergency Operations Center (EOC) and temporary shelters on campus.
+The university has a designated Emergency Operations Center (EOC) and temporary shelters on campus.
 Meetings and exercises are conducted involving members of a university Emergency Response Group.
 College representatives conduct ongoing emergency planning with the Pierce County Department of Emergency Management and City of Tacoma Police and Fire Departments.

 Personal safety and property protection literature is available at the Security office.
 Security Services assists students with engraving personal property or an engraver is available for loan at the Security office.
-Crime prevention information is posted on bulletin boards throughout campus and communicated in the weekly campus newspaper.
+Crime prevention information is posted on bulletin boards throughout campus and communicated in the student newspaper, which is typically published weekly during the fall and spring semesters.
 Crime prevention information also is emailed regularly to the campus community.

-The college does not have recognized student organizations with off-campus offices or housing.
+All student housing provided by the university is on-campus.
 Off-campus criminal activity involving students should be reported to local law enforcement agencies by the victim or complainant.
+Security Services is available as needed to assist students who live off campus and wish to report criminal activity.

-Puget Sound, through Security Services and Student Affairs staff, enforces college regulations regarding possession, use, and serving of alcoholic beverages.
+Puget Sound, through Security Services and Student Affairs staff, enforces university regulations regarding possession, use, and serving of alcoholic beverages.
 Regulations reflect State laws, and underage drinking is not permitted.
 University policies also prohibit on-campus possession, use, or sale of illegal drugs per Federal and/or State law.
-Because the college's conduct process is educational, violators may be referred for mandatory counseling or substance abuse assessment by Student Affairs staff.
+Because the university's conduct process is educational, violators may be referred for mandatory counseling or substance abuse assessment by Student Affairs staff.
 Puget Sound also has educational programs for alcohol misuse and abuse prevention, which all students may attend during New Student Orientation and at other times during their educational experience.